downshift-js/downshift/README.md

 | `inputValue`       | `string` / `null` | the current value of the `getInputProps` input |
 | `isOpen`           | `boolean`         | the menu open state                            |
 | `selectedItem`     | `any`             | the currently selected item input              |

+### props

+As a convenience, all props you pass to <Downshift /> are forwarded along to you.
+You can access all props via the `getStateAndHelpers` function.

 ## Examples